dashohoxha/killercoda-scenarios/linux-cli/part3/step5.md

    `sort -k1,1 -k2n distros.txt`{{execute}}

-   Notice that if we don't use a range of field (like `1,1`, which means start at field 1 and end at field 1), it is not going to work as expected:
+   Notice that if we don't use a range of fields (like `1,1`, which means start at field 1 and end at field 1), it is not going to work as expected: